marktwainhm/ithappenedinhartford/pages/it-happened-in-hartford/digital-exhibition/1-the-house-that-olivia-built/1-house-that-olivia-built.md

 ---
-title: The House That Olivia Built
+title: The House That The Clemenses Built
 layout: exhibit
 permalink: /digital-exhibition/the-house-that-olivia-built.html
 # include CollectionBuilder info at bottom